Baked figs with gorgonzola cheese are a magical combination and a delicious way to start or end a meal!

 If you are not able to find sweet figs, baking with a drizzle of honey is a great way to make them sweeter.

-If you are unable or do not wish to use gorgonzola, you could try another blue cheese such as a stilton, or goats cheese.
+If you are unable or do not wish to use gorgonzola, try another blue cheese such as stilton, or try goat cheese.

 These are best eaten straight away, but will keep in the fridge in a sealed container for 1-2 days.
 They do not freeze well.

 ⭐️ Are you making this Baked Figs With Gorgonzola And Honey recipe?
 I’d love to know how it turned out in the comments!